- Start dateSeptember 2017

 Offer information is managed by UAL Admissions

 UAL will send you confirmation of an offer.
-If you need further information in support of your application or about any offer you have received please contact the UAL central admissions team Hyper link to: email@example.com.
+If you need further information in support of your application or about any offer you have received please contact the UAL central admissions team firstname.lastname@example.org.

-All application forms, personal statements, supporting work and references are read and considered by the International Academics against the selection criteria listed on the Entry Requirements tab, under What We Look For.
+All application forms, personal statements, supporting work and references are read and considered by the International Academics against the selection criteria listed in the Entry Requirements and What We Look For sections.

 - Printing £500 max